NVIDIA/DALI/STYLE_GUIDE.md

 ### Line length

-We use line length limit eqaul 100.
+We use a line length limit equal to 100.

 ### Reference arguments